 The bundle can be used to take a deer with equipment legal during the archery (this includes crossbows), firearm, and muzzleloader seasons, and in counties open to the special anterless-only season.

 The bundle may not be used toward the bag limit for bonus antlerless deer on DNR properties where the bonus antlerless license cannot be used.
-Contact the property or go to wildlife.IN.gov for details.
+Contact the property or go to hunting.IN.gov for details.

 Legal Hunting Hours